Dirty Harry: Development

-John Milius was asked to work on the script when Sinatra was attached, along with Kershner as director.
+John Milius was asked to work on the script when Sinatra and Kershner were attached.
 Milius claimed he was requested to write the screenplay for Sinatra in three weeks.
-Terrence Malick wrote a draft of the film (dated November 1970) in which the shooter (also named Travis) was a vigilante who killed wealthy criminals who had escaped justice.
+Terrence Malick wrote a draft of the film (dated November 1970) in which the shooter (also named Davis) was a vigilante who killed wealthy criminals who had escaped justice.

 Details about the film were first released in film industry trade papers in April.
 After Sinatra left the project, the producers started to consider younger actors for the role.
 Burt Lancaster turned down the lead role because he strongly disagreed with the violent, end-justifies-the-means moral of the story.
 He believed the role and plot contradicted his belief in collective responsibility for criminal and social justice and the protection of individual rights.
 Marlon Brando was considered for the role, but was never formally approached.
 Both Steve McQueen and Paul Newman turned down the role.
 McQueen refused to make another "cop movie" after Bullitt (1968).
 Believing the character was too "right-wing" for him, Newman suggested that the film would be a good vehicle for Eastwood.

 The screenplay was initially brought to Eastwood's attention around 1969 by Jennings Lang.
-Warner Bros. offered him the part while still in post-production for his directorial debut film Play Misty for Me.
-By December 17, 1970, a Warner Bros. studio press release announced that Clint Eastwood would star in as well as produce the film through his company, Malpaso.
+Warner Bros. offered him the part while his directorial debut film Play Misty for Me was still in post production.
+On December 17, 1970, a Warner Bros. studio press release announced that Clint Eastwood would star in, and produce the film through his company, Malpaso.

 Eastwood was given a number of scripts, but he ultimately reverted to the original as the best vehicle for him.
 In a 2008 MTV interview, Eastwood said "So I said, 'I'll do it,' but since they had initially talked to me, there had been all these rewrites.
 I said, 'I'm only interested in the original script'."
 Looking back on the 1971 Don Siegel film, he remembered "[The rewrites had changed] everything.
 They had Marine snipers coming on in the end.
 And I said, 'No. This is losing the point of the whole story, of the guy chasing the killer down.
 It's becoming an extravaganza that's losing its character.'
 They said, 'OK, do what you want.'
 So, we went and made it."